-"Stanley Marks reporting for training, sir," I tell Mr. Hubbard when I arrive.
-He's the floor manager.
+"Stanley Marks reporting for training, sir," I tell Mr. Hubbard, the floor manager, when I arrive.

 "Hrmm, yes," says Mr. Hubbard looking me up and down.
 "Follow me, Mr. Marks.
 Our factory is the most advanced in the world.
 When we started, it took us 12 hours to make and build a Model T. Today, we do it in only 6 hours!"